-IAS 33.41 International Accounting Standard No. 33, paragraph 41

-IAS 1.BC13 International Accounting Standard No. 1, Basis for Conclusions, paragraph 13

-IFRS 2.44 International Financial Reporting Standard No. 2, paragraph 44

-SIC 29.6 Standing Interpretations Committee Interpretation No. 29, paragraph 6

-IFRIC 5.6 International Financial Reporting Interpretations Committee Interpretation No. 5, paragraph 6

-IFRS 9.IG.G.2 International Financial Reporting Standard No. 9 - Guidance on Implementing IFRS 9 -

-Section G: Other, paragraph G2

-IAS 32.AG3 International Accounting Standard No. 32 - Appendix A-Application Guidance, paragraph AG3 the illustrative disclosure

-Commentary The commentary explains how the requirements of IFRS have been implemented in arriving at

-Covid-19 This edition of Good Group provides commentary on issues that an entity may need to consider due

-Commentary to the impact of the Covid-19 pandemic

-GAAP Generally Accepted Accounting Principles/Practice

-IFRS International Financial Reporting Standards
+IAS 33.41 International Accounting Standard No. 33, paragraph 41 IAS 1.BC13 International Accounting Standard No. 1, Basis for Conclusions, paragraph 13 IFRS 2.44 International Financial Reporting Standard No. 2, paragraph 44 IFRIC 5.6 International Financial Reporting Interpretations Committee Interpretation No. 5, paragraph 6 IFRS 9.IG.G.2 International Financial Reporting Standard No. 9 - Guidance on Implementing IFRS 9 - Section G: Other, paragraph G2 IAS 32.AG3 International Accounting Standard No. 32 - Appendix A-Application Guidance, paragraph AG3 Commentary The commentary explains how the requirements of IFRS have been implemented in arriving at the illustrative disclosure COVID-19 Commentary This edition of Quality Holdings provides commentary on issues that an entity may need to consider due to the impact of the COVID-19 pandemic GAAP Generally Accepted Accounting Principles/Practice IFRS International Financial Reporting Standards